ValleyAgriculturalSoftware/VAS-Support/_posts/recipes/2014-02-20-alternate-recipes.markdown

   ![](/assets/images/image168.png)

-{% infoblock warning To verify if an alternate recipe is being fed, you can also go to the Pens tab to do so.
+{% infoblock tip To verify if an alternate recipe is being fed, you can also go to the Pens tab to do so.
 Refer to the "Adding Feeding(s) to an Exiting Pen" section of this manual for more information. %}